 Students and guests should plan to arrive early as security at the entrances to the coliseum may mean it will take a little extra time to find a seat.
 The university's clear bag policy will be in effect for the event and there will be walk-through metal detectors at the entrances of the Burton Gallery, the East Gate, the South Gate and the student entrance on the loading dock.
 Students who are participating in the ceremony are asked to refrain from bringing bags.

-Clemson University will celebrate the diverse cultures on campus Sunday at the annual International Festival.
-From noon to 4 p.m. on Bowman Field there will be food, entertainment, games and other activities from the countries represented at Clemson.
+Clemson University will celebrate its diverse cultures at the 26th annual International Festival from noon to 4 p.m.
+Sunday, April 7, on Bowman Field.

 George Mason University scholar and author David Wiggins will be at Clemson University Wednesday to talk about African-American athletes and their involvement in the civil rights movement.
 His talk, “An Altered Athletic Landscape: Sport, Race and the Civil Rights Movement,” will be at 6:30 p.m. in the Brooks Center for the Performing Arts.
 It is presented the Robert H. Brooks Sports Science Institute at Clemson.

 Paul Trani, the Principal Worldwide Creative Cloud Evangelist for Adobe Systems, will offer the keynote before Adobe’s Creative Jam at 3 p.m. on Friday, March 1, at Clemson University’s Watt Family Innovation Center.

 August 24, 2006, was a day of infamy for those who grew up having learned that a far-out icy body in the solar system – Pluto – was the ninth and final planet in our solar system.
 It was on this day that the International Astronomical Union (IAU) voted to demote Pluto from “planet” to “dwarf planet,” and the scientist who incited that change is coming to Clemson to speak about it.